GeoLog

 You can build your personal programme here.

-Engaging in social interaction can be of cause social discomfort for many neurodivergent people, who may feel overwhelmed by the conference environment and the effort required to interpret social cues.
-Additionally, what networking is may be unclear: it is generally portrayed as a skill, and sometimes misapprehended as speed-socializing or about engaging with as many individuals as possible.
+The prospect of networking can be a source of discomfort for many neurodivergent people, who may feel overwhelmed by the conference environment and the effort required to interpret social cues.
+This is frequently compounded by a lack of specificity about what networking is actually meant to be: it is generally portrayed as a skill, and sometimes misunderstood as speed-socializing, or engaging with as many individuals as possible.

-Networking is about establishing personal connections with others.
+Good networking is about establishing personal connections with others.
 Even small interactions, such as sharing a space, can lead to potential friendships or collaborations.
-Networking can occur anywhere, whether at a mixer, a poster session, or during a coffee break.
+Networking can occur anywhere, whether at a mixer, a poster session, or during a coffee break, on-site AND online.

 • Focus on quality over quantity.
 Try to engage in one-on-one conversations that allow you to deepen your connection, instead of trying to talk to as many people as possible.